ctamario/digi/content/post/2024-07-29-post-title/index.md

 # Exploring the capabilities of a new phone

-As a birder, getting consistently good photos is crucial.
-The difference between ecstacy and catastrophe often depends on getting documentation that supports your claimed identification.
+As a birder, getting good photos consistently is really important.
+The difference between euphoria and catastrophe often depends on getting documentation that supports your claimed identification.
 I recently got a new phone and I'm curious about its capabilities of taking good photos, both in terms of being able to capture detailed information down to a pixel level, but also in terms of taking aesthetically pleasing photos of birds and their surroundings.
+Below, I will compare photos taken with the phone with photos taken with a proper camera setup.

 # Some notes on editing